Braintree station (MBTA): MBTA station

 A groundbreaking ceremony for Braintree station was held on July 13, 1977.
 The station opened on March 22, 1980, for Red Line service.
 Between 1984 and 1988, the Cape Cod and Hyannis Railroad operated a state-subsidized seasonal weekend service from Braintree to Hyannis, Massachusetts, on Cape Cod.
-Commuter rail service began on September 26, 1997, when the Old Colony Lines re-opened; the Pearl Street grade crossing was replaced with a railroad bridge during construction.
+Commuter rail service began on September 26, 1997, when the Middleborough/Lakeville Line and Plymouth/Kingston Line reopened.
+The Pearl Street grade crossing was replaced with a railroad bridge during construction.
 The station has been accessible since at least 1989.

+MBTA feeder bus service from Marshfield and South Weymouth began in 1983.
+Marshfield service was turned over to Plymouth and Brockton Street Railway in 1985 and ran until 2008.
+South Weymouth service was turned over to the town in 1989; it ran under several private operators from 1990 to 2008.

 From 1980 to 2007, a double entry fare and single exit fare were charged at Braintree and Quincy Adams when leaving the subway.
 The extra fares were discontinued as part of a fare increase and service change on January 1, 2007.
 Similar charges existed until 1980 on the inner stations on the Braintree Branch.

 During service disruptions, Braintree can serve as the terminal for the Old Colony Lines and the Greenbush Line.